arcvelit/JSON/README.md

 ⚠️ **For this reason, it is not recommended to keep long-lasting references to child objects.**

+### Parsing
+You can now parse JSON from string and from files!
+See the demos.

 ### Writing
 Writing supports two types of streams: stdout and file.
 Functions to initiate and close them are provided to you.
 Make sure to close the file writers when they are no longer needed.
 Plenty of demos show the functionalities of these writers.